paul-wolf/djaq/README.md

 difference with Quersets.
 Even then, Djaq is not a replacement for Querysets.
 Querysets are highly integrated with Django and have been developed over 15 years by many developers.
-It is a very well thought out framework that ultimately is the best choice working within a service based on Django's ORM.
+It is a very well thought out framework that ultimately is the best choice working within a service based on Django's ORM. `DjanoQuery` is not better than `QuerySet`.
+It has a different purpose.
+This section is intended to highlight differences for users with high familiarity with the `QuerySet` class.

 Unsurprisingly, Django provides significant options for adjusting query generation to fit a use case, `only()`, `select_related()`,